WHAT’S IT ABOUT?

 A war wound has left marine Jake Scully (Sam Worthington) paralysed from the waist down, but when his twin brother dies, he’s roped in to take part in the scientific side of a highly dangerous mission on a remote planet, Pandora.

 Running the show is Parker Selfridge (Giovanni Ribisi), whose goal is to mine a valuable mineral, called unobtanium, from the planet.
-The only problem is that the highest concentration of the mineral is directly beneath where a tribe of natives, known as Na’vis, life.
+The only problem is that the highest concentration of the mineral is directly beneath where a tribe of natives, known as Na’vis, live.

-While Parker would be happy to let the military blast this giant, blue-skinned humanoids off the surface of their own planet, he’s happy to let Dr Grace Augustine (Sigourney Weaver) have a go at moving them on peacefully first.
+While Parker would be happy to let the military blast these giant, blue-skinned humanoids off the surface of their own planet, he’s happy to let Dr Grace Augustine (Sigourney Weaver) have a go at moving them on peacefully first.
 She’s come up with a way to fuse the DNA of humans with the Na’vi to clone Avatars, which are, essentially, Na’vi bodies, inhabited by the spirit of those whose DNA was used – hers and Jake’s twin – hence why Jake is called on to take part.

 When the pair go to sleep in their futuristic pods (it is 2154 after all), their souls enter the Avatars and in their new bodies, they set off on their mission to befriend the Na’vi and persuade them to move the community away from unobtanium mine.